210222-reston-java-msa/demos/week3/devops-jenkins-study-guide.md

 # :interrobang: DevOps, Jenkins and CI/CD QC Questions
 1. What is DevOps?
 What is the goal of various DevOps processes?
+   > DevOps is a set of practices that combines software development and IT operations.
+It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.

 2. Explain CI/CD.
 (Continuous Integration/Continuous Delivery)